andreasgottardi/concepts/gccdevelopment/README.md

 ## Goals and scopes

-When implemented a program called "gcc" will be available globally.
+When finishd the program "gcc" (and "gdb", "make", etc.) will be available globally.
 This means, that a console like PowerShell or cmd can be opened anywhere on the system and the command "gcc" is available and can be executed to compile a regular c file.

 ```bash
 goa@MY-HOST MINGW64 ~